r4yen/CustomGUI/README.md

-# CustomGUIMaker
+# CustomGUI

-* Create your own GUIs with CustomGUIMaker.
+* Create your own GUIs with CustomGUI.
 Unlimited GUIs, own commands and easy use!
 * This plugin is for **Bukkit / Spigot / Paper** (bukkit based) servers and for the **minecraft versions 1.8.x - 1.19.x**.

 # Commands